A Computational Framework for Solving Wasserstein Lagrangian Flows: Introduction

-We propose a general framework for using deep neural networks to infer dynamics and solve marginal interpolation problems, using Lagrangian action functionals on manifolds of probability measures that can flexibly incorporate various types of prior information.
-We consider Lagrangians of the form $\cL[\qm_t, \dot{\qm}_t, t] = \cK[\qm_t, \dot{\qm}_t, t] - \cU[\qm_t, t]$, referring to the first term as a \textit{kinetic energy} and the second as a \textit{potential energy}.
-Our methods can be used to solve a diverse family of problems defined by the choice of these energies and constraints on the evolution of $\qm_t$.
+We propose a general framework for using deep neural networks to infer dynamics and solve marginal interpolation problems, using Lagrangian action functionals on manifolds of probability densities that can flexibly incorporate various types of prior information.
+We consider Lagrangians of the form $\cL[\qm_t, \dot{\qm}_t, t] = \cK[\qm_t, \dot{\qm}_t] - \cU[\qm_t, t]$, referring to the first term as a \textit{kinetic energy} and the second as a \textit{potential energy}.
+Our methods can solve a diverse set of problems defined by the choice of these energies and constraints on the evolution of $\qm_t$.
 More explicitly, we specify \begin{itemize} \item A \textit{kinetic energy} which, in the primary examples considered in this paper, corresponds to a \textit{geometry} on the space of probability measures.
-We primarily consider the Riemannian structures corresponding to the Wasserstein-2 and Wasserstein Fisher-Rao metrics. \item A \textit{potential energy}, which may include functionals of the density such as the Shannon entropy, or spatial potentials which encode physical prior knowledge. \item A collection of \textit{marginal} constraints which are inspired by the availability of data in the problem of interest.
+We primarily consider the Riemannian structures corresponding to the Wasserstein-2 and {Wasserstein Fisher-Rao} metrics. \item A \textit{potential energy} which is a functional of the density, such as the expectation of a physical potential that encodes prior knowledge, or even a nonlinear functional. \item A collection of \textit{marginal} constraints which are inspired by the availability of data in the problem of interest.
 For \gls{OT}, \gls{SB}, or generative modeling tasks, we are often interested in interpolating between two endpoint marginals given by a data distribution and/or a tractable prior distribution.
 For applications in {trajectory inference}, we may incorporate multiple constraints to match the observed temporal marginals, given via data samples.
-Notably, in the limit of data sampled infinitely densely in time, we recover the \gls{AM} framework of \citet{neklyudov2023action}. \end{itemize} Within our \textit{Wasserstein Lagrangian Flows} framework, we propose tractable dual objectives to solve (i) \textit{standard Wasserstein-2 \gls{OT}} (\cref{example:w2ot}, \citet{benamou2000computational, villani2009optimal}), (ii) \textit{entropy regularized \gls{OT}} or Schrödinger Bridge (\cref{example:sb}, \citet{leonard2013survey, chen2021stochastic}, (iii) \textit{physically constrained \gls{OT}} (\cref{example:pot}, \citet{villani2009optimal, tong2020trajectorynet,koshizuka2022neural}), and (iv) \textit{unbalanced \gls{OT}} (\cref{example:wfr}, \citet{liero2016optimal, kondratyev2016new,chizat2018interpolating}) problems (\cref{sec:examples}).
-Our framework also allows for combining energy terms to incorporate various features of the above problems as inductive biases for trajectory inference.
-In \cref{sec:experiments}, we showcase the ability of our methods to accurately solve Lagrangian flow optimization problems, and highlight how considering different Lagrangians can improve results for single-cell RNA-sequencing applications.
-We discuss benefits of our approach compared to related work in \cref{sec:related}.
+Notably, in the limit of data sampled infinitely densely in time, we recover the \gls{AM} framework of \citet{neklyudov2023action}. \end{itemize} We refer to the optimal dynamics specified by these choices as \textit{Wasserstein Lagrangian Flows} and propose a single computational approach to solve a class of such problems, including (i) \textit{standard Wasserstein-2 \gls{OT}} (\cref{example:w2ot}, \citet{benamou2000computational, villani2009optimal}), (ii) \textit{entropy regularized \gls{OT}} or Schrödinger Bridge (\cref{example:sb}, \citet{leonard2013survey, chen2021stochastic}, (iii) \textit{physically constrained \gls{OT}} (\cref{example:pot}, \citet{tong2020trajectorynet,koshizuka2022neural}), and (iv) \textit{unbalanced \gls{OT}} (\cref{example:wfr}, \citet{chizat2018interpolating}) (\cref{sec:examples}).
+Our framework also allows for combining energy terms to incorporate features of the above problems as inductive biases for trajectory inference.
+In \cref{sec:experiments}, we showcase the ability of our methods to accurately solve Wasserstein Lagrangian flow optimizations, and highlight how exploring different Lagrangians can improve results in single-cell RNA-sequencing applications.
+We compare our approach to related work in \cref{sec:related}. \vheader